artefactual/atom-docs/user-manual/access-content/search-atom.rst

    others are currently only configured to return title matches.
 Details on each are included below.
 Dedicated search boxes that return more than just title matches currently include: :term:`authority records <authority record>` and :term:`archival institutions <archival institution>`.
-Note that in 2.0.0, these full-text search results have **not** been `weighted
+Note that in 2.2 these full-text search results have **not** been `weighted
    <http://dictionary.reference.com/browse/weighted+search>`__ to favor title
-   matches, etc. If you see results without matches in the title (or name), it means the search term(s) appears somewhere in the body of the record.
+   matches, etc **except for accessions**.
+If you see results without matches in the title (or name), it means the search term(s) appears somewhere in the body of the record.

 .. _dedicated-search-authority: